Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Printable Bookish Play Packs for Toddler and Preschoolers

-So you have been stuck in the rabbit hole that is Pinterest, looking for inspiration to add extra value to your childs play.
+So you have been stuck in the Pinterest rabbit hole, looking for inspiration to add extra value to your child’s play.

 Well, let me introduce you to an amazing collection of printable bookish play packs designed around some of Australia’s favourite childrens books.